Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cornwall and are not the council.
 About us

-The Licensing Act Sub Committee of Cornwall Council is scheduled to consider an application for a premises licence for Ten Ten Coffee.
-The meeting documents outline the procedures for hearings and detail the specific application to be discussed.
+The Licensing Act Sub Committee of Cornwall Council was scheduled to consider an application for a premises licence for Ten Ten Coffee.
+The meeting's agenda also included the election of a chairman, apologies for absence, and declarations of interest.

 Attendees